-This is an advanced course regarding the parables of Jesus and their implications on the human political systems such as human kingdoms, democracy, totalitarianism, and the divine kingdom.
+This is to study the parables of Jesus and their implications on the human political systems such as human kingdoms, democracy, totalitarianism, and the divine kingdom.
 Students are led to do self-research and discuss how the parables can be applied to contemporary Christian life and the kingdom of God.
-Research papers and exposition of selected passages, and class presentation are required to students.
+Research papers and exposition of selected passages, and class presentation are required.